Markup calculator (and how to calculate markup)

 Understanding the difference between margin and markup is important because it affects your pricing strategy and profitability.

-Consider you own a food truck, and you want to set the selling price for a burger.
+Imagine you own a food truck and you want to set the selling price for a burger.

-You know your cost to make the burger is $5.00 and a 50% markup would give you a competitive advantage.
+You know it costs $5.00 to make the burger and a 50% markup would give you a competitive advantage.

 Another way to calculate this is:

-If you want a 50% margin, work backward from the desired margin.
+If you want to achieve a 50% margin, the calculation—and the resulting selling price—is different.

 This example shows why you need to understand the difference between margin and markup and make sure you get your calculations right.